emathis11/android-pachi/README.md

 1. Create an android application project in the `android` folder.
 2. Create an android library project for each project located in the `libprojects` folder.
 3. Reference these library projects from your application project.
+4. Build the android project and it should run !

-4. Compile pachi with the [Android NDK][2].
+If you make a change to Pachi's code, you have to rebuild the executable with the [Android NDK][2].
-   To do this, open the `android` folder and enter the command `ndk-build` (this will take some time).
+To do this, open the `android` folder and enter the command `ndk-build`.
 If you get errors, try to use the NDK version r8b.
 Sometimes newer versions require to make some changes to the code.
-5. Build the android project and it should run !
+Then copy the executable from `android/libs/armeabi` to the `android/res/raw` folder and replace the existing one.

 ## Credits